zuplo/docs/docs/articles/custom-domains.md

 :::note

-Custom domains can only be added to edge deployed environments.
-You can tell if an environment is edge deployed if the domain ends with `zuplo.app`.
+Custom domains cannot be added to development environments.
+You can tell if an environment is development if the domain ends with `zuplo.dev`.
-Environments with domains ending with `zuplo.dev` are for development only and do not support custom domains.

 :::